Why El Salvador Still Matters for Crypto Adoption

-Economic Background: Why El Salvador Looked Beyond the Dollar
+Why El Salvador Looked Beyond the Dollar

 From Local Experiment to National Policy

-Key elements of the law included:
+Key Elements of the Bitcoin Law

-- Mandatory acceptance of Bitcoin by merchants (with limited exceptions)
+- Mandatory acceptance of Bitcoin by merchants, with limited exceptions

 - Zero capital gains tax on Bitcoin transactions